-These Banana, Cherry & White Chocolate cupcakes are perfect for kids’ parties.
+These Banana Cupcakes with Cherry and White Chocolate are perfect for kids’ parties.
 They’re not smothered with frosting, so they’re less messy to eat than a traditional cupcake.
-Plus they don’t have too much sugar in them, relying on the bananas for sweetness instead.
+Plus the bananas add fibre and sweetness.

 This cupcake recipe is adapted from How to Be a Domestic Goddess by Nigella Lawson.